Addono/deploying-from-source/README.md

 Let's see what we now have:

+- **User experience and features**

-- Navigate around the website to see what we have.
+  - Start by clicking around the website a bit.

-  - Open up the network console to see what's happening under the hood
+  - Open up the network console to see what's happening under the hood.
-  - Go to `/api/hello` as an example of how besides just a static-site deployment we also have deployed server-side logic
+  - Go to `/api/hello` as an example of how besides just a static-site deployment we also have deployed server-side logic.

-- What would the development flow look like?
+- **Developer experience**.
+What would the development flow look like?

   The default behaviour will differ a bit between vendors:

-  - Vercel will deploy every branch and commit,
+  - Vercel will deploy every branch and commit, ...
-  - Netlify every PR, and
+  - Netlify every PR, and ...
-  - AWS Amplify only on our `main` branch.
-However with additional configuration it can also deploy every branch.
+  - AWS Amplify only on our `main` branch. _(With additional configuration Amplify can also deploy on every branch.)_

   Let's see what we got out of the box and make some change to the application: